apigee-labs/rapier/README.md

 In the [To-do List example](#to_do_list) above, the value of the `todos` property of the TodoList at `/` was shown as `http://example.org/xxxxx`.
 From this we know that `http://example.org/xxxxx` and
 `http://example.org/todos` must be aliases of each other, and a particular implementation may choose to make them the same (or not).

-If you want to see the generated OpenAPI document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/todo-list-with-id.yaml)
+If you want to see the generated OpenAPI document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/todo-list-with-id.yaml).
+An explanation of the generator output can be found [here](#openapi_generator_output).

 ### Hiding the implementation detail